atomify/atomify/README.md

 **opts.server.url** - Full URL to open instead of http://localhost:port/path

 **opts.server.local** - Use your machine's local hostname (via Node's `os.hostname()`) instead of localhost.
 Ideal for accessing pages from mobile devices on the same LAN.
-Aliased as l.

 **opts.server.lr** - Enables live-reload support by injecting the live-reload script into any HTML pages served.
 Supports the following sub-properties.